 Letter types may include :

-- business or official letters (for making enquiries, registering complaints, asking for and giving information, placing orders and sending replies)
+- business or official letters (for making inquiries, registering complaints, asking for and giving information, placing orders, and sending replies)

 - letter to the school or college authorities, regarding admissions, school issues, requirements /suitability of courses, etc.